ajv-validator/ajv/CUSTOM.md

 - _dataLevel_ - the level of the currently validated data.
 It can be used to access both the property names and the data on all levels from the top.
 See [Validation time variables](#validation-time-variables).
 - _schema_ - current level schema.
 The value of your keyword is `it.schema[keyword]`.
 This value is also passed as the 3rd parameter to the inline compilation function and the current level schema as the 4th parameter.
 - _schemaPath_ - the validation time expression that evaluates to the property name of the current schema.
+- _baseId_ - the current schema base URI that should be used as the base for resolving URIs in references ($ref).
 - _async_ - truthy if the current schema is asynchronous.
 - _opts_ - Ajv instance option.
 You should not be changing them.
 - _formats_ - all formats available in Ajv instance, including the custom ones.